discernus/research/2d_trump_populism/pdaf_v10.md

-# Populist Discourse Analysis Framework (PDAF) v10.0.0
+# Populist Discourse Analysis Framework (PDAF) v10.0.2

+**Framework Validation Fixes Applied**:

+- ✅ **Scoring Calibration Standardized**: All dimensions now use consistent 4-level scale (high, medium, low, absent)
+- ✅ **Single Source of Truth**: Removed concrete examples from narrative, all examples now exclusively in machine-readable appendix
+- ✅ **Framework Ready for Reference Implementation**: All validation issues resolved

 ---

 ## Part 1: The Scholarly Document

-### Section 1: Abstract & *Raison d'être*
+### Section 1: Abstract & *Raison d'Être*

 **What is this framework?**
 The Populist Discourse Analysis Framework (PDAF) is a comprehensive analytical tool designed to identify, measure, and analyze the core rhetorical components of populist political communication through advanced strategic tension analysis and salience-weighted measurement.

 **What problem does it solve?**
 Populism has emerged as one of the most consequential political phenomena of the 21st century, reshaping democratic politics across the globe from Brexit to Trump, from Bolsonaro to Modi.
 Yet despite its profound impact, the systematic measurement of populist discourse remains fragmented and inconsistent across academic disciplines.
 Traditional populism analysis suffers from three fundamental limitations: ideological bias (focusing only on right-wing or left-wing variants), binary classification (populist vs. non-populist), and static measurement (ignoring rhetorical emphasis patterns).

-The PDAF addresses this critical gap by providing the first comprehensive, cross-ideological framework for quantifying populist rhetorical patterns through innovative **populist strategic tension analysis** that captures the sophisticated ways speakers deploy populist appeals with varying emphasis and internal contradictions.
+The PDAF addresses this critical gap by providing a comprehensive, systematic framework for quantifying populist rhetorical patterns as they appear in political texts.
+The framework's strategic tension analysis identifies patterns of contradictory messaging that may serve coalition-building functions through selective emphasis rather than representing communicative failures.

 **Who is it for?**
 This framework is intended for political scientists, communication researchers, journalists, and civic organizations who need to track and understand the prevalence, nature, and strategic coherence of populist discourse in speeches, manifestos, social media, and other political texts.